ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 TBD

-## Invalid Signed Certificate Timestamps
+## Illegitimate Signed Certificate Timestamps

-TLS clients MAY send illegitimate Signed Certficate Timestamps (SCT's) with corresponding X.509 certificate to the server it got the SCT from.
-The {{draft-linus-trans-gossip-transport-https}} messaging format SHOULD be used for this.
+If a TLS client detects misbehaviour of a log related to a given Signed Certificate Timestamp (SCT) it MAY send that SCT to the web server it got the SCT from.
+A corresponding X.509 certificate chain MAY be sent along with the SCT.
+The
+{{draft-linus-trans-gossip-transport-https}} messaging format SHOULD be used for this.

+SCT's and corresponding X.509 certificates are sent to a preconfigured gossip service in a {{draft-linus-trans-gossip}} GOSSIP-MSG message with 'gossip-data' as a JSON object {{!RFC4627}} with the following
+content:

+- entry: An array of objects consisting of

+  - sct: An {{!RFC6962}} Signed Certificate Timestamp

+  - x509_chain: An array of base64-encoded X.509 certificates.
+The
+    first element is the end-entity certificate, the second chains to the first and so on.

+The 'x509_chain' element can be empty or include as many certificates part of the same chain as available.

+Note that 'gossip-data' is base64-encoded.

 # Security and privacy considerations

-- TODO why STH's are ok
+- TODO expand on why gossiping STH's is ok

-- TODO why SCT's are bad for privacy in the general case
+- TODO expand on why gossiping SCT's is bad for privacy in the general case

 # Open questions

 - TODO active vs. passive participants

 # IANA considerations

 TBD

 # Contributors

 TBD